theopensystemslab/planx-new/doc/architecture/decisions/0004-integration-patterns.md

   * We need to review the Send component UX for adding integrations into a flow to ensure it can support an arbitary number of integration options
   * The Send component needs to know which integration options to present for a given flow.
 Perhaps it could only showing valid options for that passport schema.
   * Existing Send implementations should be refactored to use the connector service
+  * The Event Source will need to implement some kind of retry logic and store an event delivery audit log